AjayRatakonda/DevOps-SRE_Blogs/Kubernetes/Day7.md

 ### **Example Use Case**
 A **MongoDB ReplicaSet** needs stable pod names (`mongo-0`, `mongo-1`, `mongo-2`) so they can **communicate** reliably.
 A StatefulSet ensures this stability.

-Would you like a simple YAML example to understand better? 🚀

 **deploy a MySQL database using StatefulSet in Kubernetes on an Ubuntu EC2 instance** with **Persistent Volume (PV) and Persistent Volume Claim (PVC)**.